 RSI Explorer Grant Proposal Call

-RSI Explorer Grant proposals (up to $120K in total direct costs over a period of two years) will prioritize proposals that address significant challenges and opportunities associated with climate change and the stewardship of natural resources.
+RSI Explorer Grant proposals (up to $150K in total direct costs over a period of two years) will prioritize proposals that address significant challenges and opportunities associated with climate change and the stewardship of natural resources.

-Proposals may seek support for fundamentally new or existing research projects that are taking a new direction, including (but not limited to): research projects that might grow into larger research projects; proof-of-concept research that might enable follow-on federal funding; funds to support process engineering, scale-up or development of first lab prototype devices based on existing research results; or instrumentation that would support an individual or multiple research projects.
+Proposals may seek support for fundamentally new or existing research projects that are taking a new direction, including (but not limited to): exploratory projects that might grow into larger research thrusts; proof-of-concept research that might enable follow-on federal funding; funds to support process engineering, scale-up or development of first lab prototype devices based on existing research results; or instrumentation that would support an individual or multiple research projects.

 The call is limited to lead PIs who have their primary affiliation with one of Caltech's academic divisions and the ability to conduct research on campus.
 Only one application per lead PI is allowed.

-The full proposal must include:
+Proposals must include:

 - A completed Application Form, including the following information: